archiejs/archiejs-docs/about_repositories.md

 # Description of repositories

-The archiejs project currently has about 7 repositories (including this one).
+The archiejs project currently has about 7 repositories (excluding this one).
 Below is a description of the repositories.

 ## Demo apps